LeonardFavioC/python-exercise/README.md

-# Exercise to calculate the value to pay according to hours worked in python
+# Exercise to calculate the value to pay according to hours worked

 ## Details